The Pilgrims Still Teach America Today

-A People of the Book
+The Pilgrims: A People of the Book

 The congregation of separatists, who met in Scrooby, England, in the early 17th century, was the product of a long line of reformers beginning notably with John Wycliffe, called the Morning Star of the Reformation.
 It was Wycliffe who first began translating portions of the New Testament into common English in 1382, which lit a fire that would not be quenched despite his death or his subsequent excommunication from the Church of England and the burning of his exhumed body.

 Another significant individual on the Pilgrim timeline is William Tyndale, who was strangled and burned at the stake in 1536 after publishing his English translation of the New Testament.
 In a providential twist, it was a revision of Tyndale’s work, known as the Geneva Bible (1599), that the Pilgrims carried with them to the New World in 1620.